 - Those considering taking this subject should be aware of the high level of written English expected by examiners.
 You should therefore not select this course with the primary aim of 'improving your English'.
-You need to begin the course with an already high level of English if you are to obtain a good grade. - You must have gained at least grade A or 7 in IGCSE English Language before enrolling on this course. - You must also have gained a Grade C / 4 in IGCSE Mathematics.
+You need to begin the course with an already high level of English if you are to obtain a good grade. - Ideally, you will have taken the IGCSE English Language course and achieved a Grade B / 6 or higher.
+You need to be self-motivated, an avid reader, and an independent learner as the course will feature a lot of critical theory and research-based learning.
+These are attributes which will provide essential when you move on to university, regardless of the course you decide to take.

-For a detailed syllabus of the course, please see:
+Miss Sophie Kendall skendall@tpis.ac.th For a detailed syllabus of the course, please see: English Language - specification